 The following tutorial demonstrates how to enable and disable offline files when you’re using a version of the Windows 10 operating system.

-Method One: Enable/Disable Offline Files in Sync Center
+How to Enable/Disable Offline Files in Sync Center

 Here is how to enable or disable Offline Files in Windows 10: